webmin/authentic-theme/README.md

 > 2. `Can't locate Net/SSLeay.pm in @INC (@INC contains: ..)`<br>
 This happens because Webmin is trying to open a link and download the theme using _https_ protocol. `Net::SSLeay` - is high level functions for accessing web servers (by using HTTP/HTTPS).
 You can install it using CPAN module in Webmin or using CLI.
 Package name is `perl-Net-SSLeay`.
 > 3. `Can't locate object method "parse" via package "version" (perhaps you forgot to load "version"?) at`.
 Installing `version` from CPAN, using CPAN module in Webmin will fix this error.
 > 4. `Can't locate Switch.pm in @INC (@INC contains:)` You can install `Switch` module using CPAN in Webmin or by package name `perl-Switch` to fix this error.
-In case you got stuck with this error after updating theme, no worries, just type in _URL_ `http://localhost:10000/cpan` and from there choose to install `Switch` module or use _CLI_ to install it using package `perl-Switch`.
+In case you got stuck with this error after updating theme and have no access to _CLI_, no worries, just type in _URL_ `http://yourhostname:10000/cpan` and from there choose to install `Switch` module.

 ##Contributions